Sex, Horror & Violence vs. Unyielding Faith!

 Padre Pio...
 The Capuchin

-- Couldn't put this wonderful book down.
+- Couldn't put this incredible book down.
 I'd heard of Padre Pio in the past but never learned anything about him until now.
 This book definitely renewed my faith.

 Want to see your review here